 |Mrs Boyle||Mr Austin (Head of Year)|

 It is really important to read with your child as often as possible.
 Your child should have the opportunity to change their school reading books most days from their colour box.
-Please encourage your child to do this and come in at the end of the day if you would like to help them to do this.
+Please encourage your child to do this.
 As you are reading, it is useful to stop and ask questions about what the book is about, what the characters are doing and what might happen next.
 At the end of the book get your child to think about what they like or did not like about the book and reasons why.
 Please fill in your Reading Diaries once you have read with your child.
 The children take part in a Guided Reading session each week and during this time we will look and sign their reading diaries - please make sure these are in their book bags each day.

 At the beginning of Year One a lot of emphasis is placed on talking, which will then enable the children to write.
 The children will take part in lots of drama activities.
 Using Phonics the children will think about the initial and last sounds in words, use finger spaces and write in full sentences using a capital letter and full stops.
 We will introduce adjectives (large, blue, beautiful) and joining words (and, but, because, so) to make their sentences more exciting.